jtung0705/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1/messages]$ cd
 [user@sahara ~]$
 ```
+working directory was /home/lecture1/messages, and after running became /home/
 I got the output because if you type ``cd`` without any parameters, I believe it would go to the home directory.
 This output is not an error.
 > cd directory

 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
  ```
+working directory was /home/, and after running was /home/lecture1
-I got this output because if you type ``cd [directory]``, it will change directory to the location.
+I got this output because if you type ``cd [directory]``, it will change to the directory you mentioned in the command.
 Not an error.
 > cd file

 ```
 [user@sahara ~/lecture1/messages]$ cd zh-cn.txt
 bash: cd: zh-cn.txt: Not a directory
 ```
+working directory is /home/lecture1/messages, and is the same after at /home/lecture1/messages
 I got this output because if you type ``cd [file]``, you cannot change directory to a file.
 The error is because it is not a directory.

 -------------------